 The defendant’s insurer will not pay a large sum of money without a meticulous investigation.
 In cases where the settlement for car accidents reaches six figures, it’s common for the review process to take much longer.
 You can increase the chance of getting the most money from an accident injury claim by closely following your lawyer’s and doctors’ advice.

-If you have not received your personal injury settlement check after four to six weeks, you should contact your attorney and ask for an update.
-Your personal injury attorney will discuss possible reasons you have not received your settlement yet.
+If you have not received your personal injury settlement check after four to six weeks, you should contact your personal injury attorney and ask for an update.
+Your attorney will discuss possible reasons you have not received your settlement yet.

 Free Case Evaluation